zweimach/ghc/docs/users_guide/separate_compilation.rst

 If you use the flag :ghc-flag:`-Worphans`, GHC will warn you if you are creating an orphan module.
-Like any warning, you can switch the warning off with :ghc-flag:`-Wno-orphans`, and :ghc-flag:`-Werror` will make the compilation fail if the warning is issued.
+Like any warning, you can switch the warning off with :ghc-flag:`-Wno-orphans <-Worphans>`, and :ghc-flag:`-Werror` will make the compilation fail if the warning is issued.

 You can identify an orphan module by looking in its interface file, ``M.hi``, using the :ghc-flag:`--show-iface` :ref:`mode <modes>`.
 If there is a